saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 You need a domain.
 They’re cheap or even free.

-You can find cheap ones here:  https://tld-list.com/ There are a variety of places that provide free domains.
-Here’s one offered with no endorsement [It was the first google result for “free domain”]: https://www.freenom.com/en/freeandpaiddomains.html
+You can find cheap ones [here](https://tld-list.com/).

+There are a variety of places that provide free domains.
+Here’s one offered with no endorsement; [the first Google result for “free domain”](https://www.freenom.com/en/freeandpaiddomains.html).

 Configure the DNS at your registrar to point your domain at your home external IP address.

-You can find that using something like: https://whatismyipaddress.com/
+You can find that using something like: [https://whatismyipaddress.com/](https://whatismyipaddress.com/)

 You will need to configure “dynamic DNS” to make sure that domain keeps pointing to your home IP, which is subject to change, most likely.

 Probably your router has this available.
 If not, there’s a Dynamic DNS Client role available in saltbox you can install.
 If you use Cloudflare for DNS, the ddns client configuration will be automatically done when you run the role.

-The saltbox role is ddclient, and you run it like any other saltbox role:
+The saltbox role is `ddclient`, and you run it like any other saltbox role:

 ```
 sb install ddclient